Nutrition & Fitness

 - Set a goal to make at least half of your plate full of vegetables.

-- Go for whole grains: ask for whole grain/whole wheat bread, buns (or ask for lettuce leaves and make a lettuce wrap!), whole wheat tortillas, rice, and pasta.
+- Go for whole grains: ask for whole grain/whole wheat bread, buns, whole wheat tortillas, rice, and pasta.

 - Check out the Superfoods Bar for fresh salads made with vegetables, ancient grains, dried fruit, and legumes.
 Homemade hummus and fresh greens are also available daily at the Superfoods bar.